bmelaiths/terrainHydrology/README.md

 ### Output

-An output directory must be specified.
+A directory must be specified where the script will dump all of its output.

+There are two outputs that will be useful to users.
+Firstly, `out-color.png` is a human-friendly elevation map.
+Secondly, `out.tif` is a GeoTIFF that can be read by GIS software.
+To adjust the location that the GeoTIFF specifies, edit the `projection` string on line 610.

 As this program is in the early stages of development, it produces a number of charts and figures which are helpful for debugging.
 The final results are written to `out.png` and `out-color.png`.
 All these files will be placed in the output directory.

-Eventually, the ability to write to a GeoTIFF will be implemented.

 ### Example